skip to Main Content

 High Asset Divorce

-Every divorce has the potential to be emotionally, physically and financially life-changing.
-However, when you and your soon-to-be ex are dealing with complicated assets or large sums of money, it is the financial aspect that can take precedence.
+Every divorce has the potential to be emotionally, physically, and financially life-changing.
+However, when you and your soon-to-be ex are dealing with complicated assets or large sums of money, it is the financial aspect that can take precedence in a high-asset divorce.

 In these scenarios, any mistakes that are made can have serious consequences.
 For instance, one man forgot to sign his divorce agreement, and that one oversight could bankrupt him.